SymfonyCasts/vue/sfcasts/ep1/ajax-services.md

 [[[ code('99cdef390d') ]]]

-This is a really, *really* simple AJAX call, but at *least* we're centralizing the URL so that we don't have it all over the place.
+This is a really, *really* simple Ajax call, but at *least* we're centralizing the URL so that we don't have it all over the place.
 Let's also be good programmers and add some documentation above this: it returns a `Promise`... which, actually, PhpStorm already knew without us saying anything.